stratosphereips/NetSecGame/README.md

 In the current state, we support a single scenario: Data exfiltration to a remote C&C server.

 #### Data exfiltration to a remote C&C
 For the data exfiltration we support 3 variants.
-The full scenario contains 5 clients (where the attacker can start) and 5 servers where the data which is supposed to be exfiltrated can be located. *scenario1_small* is a variant with a single client (attacker always starts there) and all 5 servers. *scenario1_tiny* contains only single server with data.
-The tiny scenario is trivial and intended only for debuggin purposes.
+The full scenario contains 5 clients (where the attacker can start) and 5 servers where the data that is supposed to be exfiltrated can be located. *scenario1_small* is a variant with a single client (the attacker always starts there) and all 5 servers. *scenario1_tiny* contains only a single server with data.
+The tiny scenario is trivial and intended only for debugging purposes.
 <table>
   <tr><th>Scenario 1</th><th>Scenario 1 - small</th><th>Scenario 1 -tiny</th></tr>
   <tr><td><img src="readme_images/scenario_1.png" alt="Scenario 1 - Data exfiltration" width="300"></td><td><img src="readme_images/scenario 1_small.png" alt="Scenario 1 - small" width="300"</td><td><img src="readme_images/scenario_1_tiny.png" alt="Scenario 1 - tiny" width="300"></td></tr>
 </table>

 ## Trajectory storing and analysis
-Trajectory is a sequence of GameStates, Actions and rewards in one run of a game.
+The trajectory is a sequence of GameStates, Actions, and rewards in one run of a game.
 It contains the complete information of the actions played by the agent, the rewards observed and their effect on the state of the environment.
 Trajectory visualization and analysis tools are described in [Trajectory analysis tools](./docs/Trajectory_analysis.md)

-Trajectories performed by the agents can be stored in a file using following configuration:
+Trajectories performed by the agents can be stored in a file using the following configuration:
 ```YAML
 env:
   save_trajectories: True
 ```
 > [!CAUTION]
-> Trajectory file can grow large very fast.
+> Trajectory files can grow very fast.
 It is recommended to use this feature on evaluation/testing runs only.
-By default this feature is not enabled.
+By default, this feature is not enabled.
 ## Testing the environment

 It is advised after every change you test if the env is running correctly by doing